 How To Check The X-Robots-Tag in the Header Response

-Based on what I explained above, I decided to write this post to explain four different ways to check for the x-robots-tag.
+Based on what I explained above, I decided to write this post to explain several different ways to check for the x-robots-tag.
 By adding this to your checklist, you can ensure that important directives are correct and that you are noindexing and nofollowing the right pages on your site (and not important ones that drive a lot of traffic from Google and/or Bing).
-The list below contains browser plugins and online tools for checking single urls, as well as crawling tools for checking urls in bulk.
+The list below contains tools directly from Google, Chrome extensions, and third-party crawling tools for checking urls in bulk.
 Let’s jump in.

 Web Developer Plugin